 In the context of analyzing large-scale cosmic structures, we leverage image-based analysis by utilizing image-based analysis with convolutional neural networks (CNNs).
 CNNs adeptly extract information on matter distribution directly from images, offering the potential for more stringent constraints on the WDM mass than traditional methods such as the power spectrum.
 Ref.~\cite {2024MNRAS.527..739R} demonstrates that CNNs can yield more accurate predictions of WDM mass by analyzing dark matter maps generated from N-body simulations.
 Similarly, our prior work \citep{ourwork} also shows that the CNN analysis is superior to power spectrum analysis in extracting detailed information from maps of 21 cm signals derived from cosmological hydrodynamic simulations.

-Firstly, this work considers the binary classification between the CDM and FD models with different masses.
+Firstly, this work considers the binary classification of CDM and FD models with different masses.
 We generate images of the 21 cm signals from hydrodynamic simulations across a range of redshifts $z=[3,4,5,6]$ during the post-reionization era.
 We then proceed to compare the effectiveness of CNNs against traditional power spectrum methods in performing these classifications.
-In addition, we explore implementing a CNN architecture designed to simultaneously incorporate data from multiple redshifts, aiming to assess whether this multi-redshift approach yields superior performance compared to analyses restricted to a single redshift.
-Additionally, we consider the potential impact of observational noise as would be encountered in SKA-Low surveys and present the outcomes of binary classifications under both single and joint redshift analysis.
+In addition, we explore implementing a CNN architecture designed to simultaneously incorporate data from multiple redshifts, aiming to assess whether this multiredshift approach yields superior performance compared to analyses restricted to a single redshift.
+Additionally, we consider the potential impact of observational noise, as encountered in SKA-Low surveys, and present the outcomes of binary classifications under both single and joint redshift analysis.

 As a further application of our analysis, we study if future 21cm observations can distinguish different dark matter production mechanisms.
 Here, we consider the scenarios where the dark matter mass is predetermined, possibly from collider and direct/indirect dark matter search experiments, and apply our CNN analysis to the mock 21cm map data for the specified WDM mass with different WDM production scenarios.